 - Combine the flour, spices, vanilla, baking soda, baking powder, coconut sugar and pink salt in a large bowl and stir thoroughly.

 - In a separate bowl add the milk, egg and coconut oil together and whisk briskly for a few seconds.

 - Fold the wet ingredients into the dry ingredients, and combine thoroughly.

 - Whisk into a smooth, lump free batter.

 - Spoon the batter into each donut ring evenly and place in the oven for 10-11 minutes.

 - Insert a toothpick to determine readiness, if it's cooked, it should come out without the batter on the pick.
 If not return to the oven to cook a little longer.

 - Once cooked remove pan from oven, and set aside for 5 minutes to cool, and then move to wire rack.

-- Roll donuts in cinnamon sugar whilst warm and store on wire rack
+- Roll donuts in cinnamon sugar (or use a zip lock bag and add the sugar and cinnamon, seal and shake a donut at a time)whilst warm and store on wire rack